Develop

 The fundamental elements of a Scene Model are Scene Entities where each entity comes attached with geometric components and semantic labels.
 For example, the system organizes a user’s living room around individual anchors with semantic labels.
 These anchors include the floor, ceiling, walls, desk, and couch.
 Each anchor is also associated with a simple geometric representation, 2D boundary, or 3D bounding box.
 Scene Capture and Scene Model

-Scene Model is managed and persisted by the Meta Horizon operating system.
+Scene Model is managed and persisted by Meta Horizon OS.
 All apps can access the Scene Model.
 Scene Model makes it easy to understand the environment around the user and blend virtual content into that environment.

 You can use Scene Models in Unreal to build mixed reality apps with physics, occlusion, and navigation effects.
 You can query specific elements in the Scene Model or use the entire Scene Model.